+'''

-''' positional arguments:
+positional arguments:

+path

-path Path to a folder containing a conanfile.py or to a recipe file e.g., my_folder/conanfile.py reference user/channel, Pkg/version@user/channel (if name and version are not declared in the conanfile.py) or Pkg/version@ if user/channel is not relevant.
+Path to a folder containing a conanfile.py or to a

+recipe file e.g., my_folder/conanfile.py

+reference

+user/channel, Pkg/version@user/channel (if name and

+version are not declared in the conanfile.py)

+Pkg/version@ if user/channel is not relevant.

 optional arguments:

+-h, --help

--h, --help show this help message and exit
+show this help message and exit

 -k, -ks, --keep-source

-Do not remove the source folder in the local cache, even if the recipe changed.
-Use this for testing '''
+Do not remove the source folder in the local cache,

+even if the recipe changed.
+Use this for testing

+purposes only

+-1 LOCKFILE, --lockfile LOCKFILE

+Path to a lockfile file.

+--lockfile-out LOCKFILE_OUT

+Filename of the updated lockfile

+When using the "scm" feature with "auto" values,

+--ignore-dirty

+capture the revision and url even if there are

+uncommitted changes

+'''